Meet McRae

 Meet the Team

-If I’m unavailable to care for your family in person, I’ll carefully match and orient a member of my team to step in at the standard rates while I keep in touch with input, advice, reassurance, or just to talk.
+When I’m unavailable to care for your family in person, I’ll carefully match and orient a member of my team to step in at the standard rates while I keep in touch with input, advice, reassurance, or just to talk.

-If I’m unavailable to care for your family in person, I’ll carefully match and orient a member of my team to step in at the standard rates while I keep in touch with input, advice, reassurance, or just to talk.
+When I’m unavailable to care for your family in person, I’ll carefully match and orient a member of my team to step in at the standard rates while I keep in touch with input, advice, reassurance, or just to talk.

 Franccesca HagenIt has always been my passion to care for others.
 Caring for families in their new season of life gives me both purpose and joy.
 As a postpartum doula, I have used my many years of experience in childcare to foster the growth and confidence of families.
 I look forward to meeting and working with each new family! |

 Taliah JacksonAfter attending and assisting during my little brother's birth at the age of 13, I had no idea I played the vital role of a doula to my mom.
 My passion for birth work began there; leading to my love of postpartum work.
 I'm a birth and postpartum doula trained through DONA and CAPPA.
-I've been a caregiver for 9 years and have extensive experience with multiples, breastfeeding and bottle feeding, newborn care and soothing techniques.
+I've been a caregiver for over 10 years and have extensive experience with multiples, breastfeeding and bottle feeding, newborn care and soothing techniques.
 Currently, I am CPR/First Aid certified and speak Spanish.
 I strive to provide affirming, positive, and loving support to growing families. |

 Emily MagriWorking with families and babies has always been a passion of mine.
 After giving birth to my first daughter, I went to a "Mom and Baby" group facilitated by a Postpartum Doula.
 As I learned more about what type of work that was, I knew immediately, this was the work that I wanted to focus my passion on.
 Supporting families to succeed in the parenting techniques that they choose and being able to educate and make them comfortable with their new family member is an opportunity that I do not take for granted.
-The 4th trimester is a unique time and assisting during those few months is truly an honor.
-I completed my DONA Postpartum Doula Training in 2014, and I am currently working on a "Dual Certification" through CAPPA (Childbirth and Postpartum Professional Association). |
+The 4th trimester is a unique time and assisting during those few months is truly an honor. |